Intralogistics-2X-LIF/Layout-Interchange-Format/decision_records/stations.md

 For similar reasons, `station`s' `stationHeight` was kept.
 This was _not_ a unanimous decision.

-Because `stationType` is mentioned in VDA5050, it, too, was added to LIF v2 on the `station` object.
+Because `stationType` is mentioned in VDA5050 as an `action` parameter expected for certain predefined `action`s (namely pick and drop), it, too, was added to LIF v2 on the `station` object.
 This was a reluctant yet necessary unanimous decision.

 # Expanded Definitions of a Station or Other Objects in Versions of the LIF after 2.0